aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### isEnabled() {#isEnabled--}

+<b>@deprecated.</b> Please use the 'isEnabled' property instead.
 Indicates whether the control can receive the focus and respond to user-generated events.

 ```javascript
 isEnabled() : boolean;